7shi/dante-la-el/Inferno/MT/compare-en.md

 in the fire, because they hope to come
 </td></tr>
 <tr><td>Bard-2</td><td align="right">119</td><td>
-In the fire, because they hope to come
+in the fire, because they hope to come
 </td></tr>
 <tr><td>DeepL</td><td align="right">119</td><td>
 In the fire, because they hope to come